doorbash/colyseus-kotlin/README.md

 });
 ```

-### Listening to specific data changes in the state
+### Listening to specific data changes in the state:

 ```java
 room.addPatchListener("players/:id/:axis", new PatchListenerCallback() {